Dialectical Behavior Therapy for Adolescents (DBT-A) Training

 Training Description

-This workshop introduces clinicians and youth-serving professionals to core Dialectical Behavior Therapy (DBT) principles and their application with adolescents and young adults.
-Grounded in a trauma-informed and strengths-based framework, the training focuses on teaching skills that help youth manage intense emotions, reduce high-risk behaviors, and improve communication and self-efficacy.
-Emphasis is placed on real-world application, cultural responsiveness, and collaboration with families and systems of care to promote skill generalization and long-term emotional resilience.
+This workshop equips clinicians and youth-serving professionals to teach Dialectical Behavior Therapy (DBT) skills to adolescents and their caregivers.
+Grounded in a trauma-informed, strengths-based approach, the training covers core DBT principles and practical strategies to help youth manage intense emotions, reduce high-risk behaviors, and strengthen communication and self-efficacy.

 Learning Objectives